Maelstrom8/Malignance/README.md

 # Table of Contents

-# Introduction
+## Introduction

-Ascalon is basically my personal modlist I created for Dragon's Dogma: Dark Arisen while I wait for the sequel.
-I've been working on it for several months and thought I might share it and well after deciding to share the modlist, it became a dual-purpose modlist.
+Ascalon is my personal modlist I created for Dragon's Dogma: Dark Arisen while I wait for the sequel.
+I've been working on it for several months and thought I might share it and well after deciding to share the modlist, it involved into something.. different.
 The list aims to provide general enjoyment, educate people on DD:DA mods, and lastly allows people to personalize some of the mods to a degree.

-DD:DA has these tweaks I dub "parameter modifications", such as jump height, carry weight, stamina drain while sprinting, quest rewards, changes to augments, stat growth, etc. The base profile will contain none of these, but to offset this, I have remade outdated such mods and made several 'example' versions of these, which will be provided as optionals within the modlist and also explained in this documentation, with easy instructions on merging them into your game.
-Why?
+Most of Dragon's Dogma's mods are basically people making "tweaks", things such as changing Jump Height, Carry Weight, and things like Augment effects.
+While modding hasn't changed for this game, they were still made in 2017 and still old.
+I remade a lot of these mods to because I wanted to streamline various factors.
+I included them in the modlist as templates with instructions on how to install them.. why?

-I dislike people who complain about what they don't like, but I also like it when someone figures out how to change something to fit their tastes - admittedly at the cost of explaining it to them.
-I do not give a shit if people want to change something in the game, it is a mostly a singleplayer game.
-I believe you should have the power to - granted you know how to do it.
+I dislike people who complain about what they don't like, but I also like it when someone figures out how to change something to fit their tastes - sometimes admittedly at the cost of having to help them.
+I don't give a shit about additions or anything, I'm all for people making changes.
+If anything, if you can figure out how to do something, more power to you.
+There's just a few things I ask of you to have.. common sense and general reading comprehension.

-That being said.. ***IT IS MANDATORY TO READ EVERYTHING, INCLUDING THE TWO OTHER PAGES OF DOCUMENTATION.
+***IT IS MANDATORY TO READ EVERYTHING, INCLUDING THE TWO OTHER PAGES OF DOCUMENTATION.
 THE GAME HAS ONLINE FEATURES, AND SOME MODS AFFECT THE PAWN SYSTEM IN A CERTAIN WAY - HOW YOU ASK?
-READ IT ALL TO FIND OUT.***
+READ IT ALL TO FIND OUT.
+EVERYTHING IS DETAILED IN THIS README, IF YOU DON'T READ IT AND HAVE PROBLEMS, I WILL SHRUG CONDESCENDINGLY***

 ---

-### Gameplay & Modding Documentation
+## Information

+Ascalon features a small amount of mods because the game doesn't really have a banging modding community, or should I say available tools.
+It's an old game.

-- If you want to see which mods used in Ascalon - see [Gameplay Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Gameplay%20Documentation.md)
+- If you want to see which mods are being used and some details on them - see [Gameplay Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Gameplay%20Documentation.md)
-- If you want to learn how to modify this list - see [Modding Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Modding%20Documentation.md)
+- If you want to get into the modding aspects of this list - see [Modding Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Modding%20Documentation.md)
+- If there is anything else you are looking for, see the very top of the page.

+## Requirements

+- A legitimate and unmodified copy of Dragon's Dogma: Dark Arisen through Steam.
+I do not support GOG and never will.
+- Preferably a fresh save, do not use your existing saves with this modlist (more explained later)

-# Requirements
+#### System Requirements

-You need to own a legitimate copy of Dragon's Dogma: Dark Arisen.
-Also, your installation needs to be clean / unmodified.

-For the base game's requirements.. it's 6 years old or even older probably.
-If you have a computer that wasn't built 20 years ago, you should be able to run it at 60 fps.

-# ENB

-The only preset I honestly liked for DD:DA was Rudy, but it's for ENBSeries v0.300.
-The newest version of ENBSeries is v0.476 which I included with the list.

-I have included Rudy's ENB but it lacks the features that v0.476 has.
-I'm not experienced in the matter so it may be not work.
-Feel free to use this to make your own, it's not something I personally want to spend time on right now.

-# Installation
+The game is over 7 years old.
+It's not that demanding of a game, at all.. even with mods.
+Have something that isn't a potato and you'll be fine.

+## Pre-Installation

 ### Microsoft Visual C++ Redistributable Package